AMERICAN HIGHLAND CATTLE ASSOCIATION

 2) All AI calves must be DNA typed prior to registration.

-VIII.
-EMBRYO TRANSPLANT.
+IX.
+Embryo Transplant.
 The following requirements shall apply to registration of calves resulting from embryo transplant:

 A. The sire must be DNA typed by a laboratory and at a fee set by AHCA.